From Hankel operators to Carleson measures in a quaternionic variable: Introduction

 such that the sequence of quaternions $\{a_n\}$ satisfies

 Such functions are \it regular \rm in $\B$ in the sense of Gentili and Struppa \cite{GSAdvances}.
 For functions in $H^2(\BB)$, the quaternion valued inner product is

-We might think of $\{a_n\}$ as a discrete, positive time, quaternionic-valued signal, with finite energy; and of $f=\widehat{a}$ as its generating function.
+We might think of $a=\{a_n\}$ as a discrete, positive time, quaternionic-valued signal, with finite energy; and, using standard notation, of $f(q)=\widehat{a}(q)=\sum_{n=0}^{\infty}q^na_n$ as its generating function.
 Suppose $T$ is a linear, stable, time-invariant, realizable filter acting on such signals.
 By this we mean a linear, bounded operator $T$ on $\ell^2(\N,\HH)$, such that: \it (time-invariance) \rm $T$ commutes with the shift operator; and \it(realizability) \rm the output $Ta$ at time $n$ depends on $a_m$ with $m\le n$ only.
 The shift operator $S$ is defined as

+We have used the functional notation $a(n)=a_n$.
 We adopt here the convention that in vector spaces $V$ on the quaternionic skew-field, in multiplication, scalar factors are on the right: if $v\in V$ and $\alpha\in\HH$, then $v\alpha\in V$.
 Exactly as in the complex valued case, $T$ is time-invariant and well defined on Kronecker functions $\delta_k$ ($k\in\Z$) if, and only if, $T=T_K$ is a convolution operator:

-with $K=T\delta_0$.
+with $K=\{K(n)\}$ the sequence defined by $K=T\delta_0$.
 On the other hand, realizability is equivalent to the condition that $K(n)=0$ if $n<0$.
 Relation \eqref{ascoli} justifies the introduction of the $\star$-product between functions of the form \eqref{serie}.
 If $g(q)=\sum_{n\ge0}q^nb_n$, then